 Sarah enjoys spending time with her family and travelling.
 She and her husband have a passion for Formula One racing and have over the last few years tried to go to a different Grand Prix each year.

 dawn carman-jones - member

-Dawn was a driving force in the research and modelling of the MAT structure and worked closely with Andrew Aalders-Dunthorne to ensure that there was a clear, viable and sustainable model tabled.
-Her interest in pursuing the concept of responsible delegation within the MAT model comes from her determination that small schools play a vital part of community life and as such, should retain control over their futures.
+Dawn was a driving force in the research and modelling of the Consortium Trust structure and continues to work closely with Andrew Aalders-Dunthorne to ensure that there is a clear, viable and sustainable model tabled.
+Her interest in pursuing the concept of responsible delegation within the Academy Trust model comes from her determination that schools play a vital part of community life and as such should retain influence over their futures.

 alan williams - member